yonghaekim/AOS-RISC-V/README.md

 After completed, you will get a new agfi number for your new HW design. \
 Refer to the [documentation](https://docs.fires.im/en/latest/Building-a-FireSim-AFI.html) for more details.

-## Running FireSim Simulations with SNAP
+## Running FireSim Simulations with AOS-RISC-V

 1. In `~/firesim/deploy/config_runtime.ini`,
 - Change the default HW config.